What is Staking?

 In the older generation PoW mechanism, the probability of creating a new block depended on the validator’s computational resources to solve the hash puzzles.
 In the more convenient PoS system, the number of coins committed is a determining factor in who gets the privilege of creating a block.

-In such a case, the group shares it’s collective earning on a ratio decided by the size of each individual’s stake.
+Sometimes individual stakers may combine their resources to form a more robust unit and multiply their chances of creating blocks.
+In such a case, the group shares its collective earning on a ratio decided by the size of each individual’s stake.

 What are the rewards of staking?